Excessive Discharge of Urine: Natural Remedies, Historical Insights, and Modern Solutions

 Dietary Guidelines

 In addition, strict sugar avoidance remains essential.
-Diets focus on animal protein, minimal fluids, and natural seasonings to control urinary output.
+Diets should avoid focusing on animal protein, minimal fluids, and natural seasonings to control urinary output.
 Explore our Dietary Choices for Health section for healthy eating tips.

 Pig’s Foot Powder